 To be considered for funding, proposals must score at least 60 points.
-Furthermore, they must score at least half of the maximum points in each of the categories of award criteria mentioned above (i.e. minimum 15 points for the categories "relevance of the project" and "impact"; 10 points for the categories "quality of the project design and implementation" and "quality of the partnership and the cooperation arrangements").
+Furthermore, they must score at least half of the maximum points in each of the categories of award criteria mentioned above (i.e. minimum 12 points for the categories "relevance of the project" and "impact"; 10 points for the category "quality of the project design and implementation" and 15 points for the category "quality of the partnership and the cooperation arrangements").